Our label

 UEBT’s focus is on botanicals.
 The UEBT standard applies to botanicals that are collected, extracted or harvested and includes edible oils, nuts, fruit extracts, herbs, flowers, spices, resins and other ingredients.

-For more information on working with UEBT see our certification page or write to: certification@uebt.org
+For more information on using the UEBT certification label see our certification page or write to: certification@uebt.org